google/GTMAppAuth/README.md

-# GTMAppAuth for iOS and macOS
+# GTMAppAuth for Apple Platforms

 GTMAppAuth enables you to use [AppAuth](http://openid.github.io/AppAuth-iOS) with the
 [Google Toolbox for Mac - Session Fetcher](https://github.com/google/gtm-session-fetcher) and
-[Google APIs Client Library for Objective-C For REST](https://github.com/google/google-api-objectivec-client-for-rest) libraries by providing an implementation of `GTMFetcherAuthorizationProtocol` for authorizing requests with AppAuth.
+[Google APIs Client Library for Objective-C For REST](https://github.com/google/google-api-objectivec-client-for-rest) libraries on iOS, macOS, tvOS, and watchOS by providing an implementation of `GTMFetcherAuthorizationProtocol` for authorizing requests with AppAuth.

 GTMAppAuth is an alternative authorizer to GTMOAuth2.
 The key differentiator is